h2020-westlife-eu/virtualfolder/README.md

  2. Virtualbox - VM stack.
 Download and install virtualbox https://www.virtualbox.org/wiki/Downloads

 Choose one of the following
- - download meta repository: download [ZIP (4kB)](https://github.com/h2020-westlife-eu/wp6-vm/archive/master.zip) and unzip it into some [wp6-vm directory].
+ - download metarepository [ZIP (4kB)](https://github.com/h2020-westlife-eu/wp6-vm/archive/master.zip) and unzip it into some [wp6-vm directory] or clone the meta repository from https://github.com/h2020-westlife-eu/wp6-vm.git.
  - or download (3MB) or clone (21MB) this repository.
+Clone/Download links above.
 This option is intended for development purposes.

 (Optionally), if you are behind proxy, download and install proxyconf plugin and set environment variables